Counseling During COVID-19

 CPC uses doxy.me for its telemental health communication needs.
 It is secure, easy to operate, and complies with all federal health information privacy laws.
 Understandably, it may be hard for any online communication solution to effectively keep up with the load during the pandemic.
 Rest assured, we've identified at least two backup services that are also HIPAA compliant.
-To learn more about doxy.me and how it works, click here.
+To learn more about doxy.me and how it works, watch the video below.

 There is no need to download software or create an account with any of the services we may utilize.
 There is also no minimum technology requirement.
 All that's needed is a web browser on a computer or other device with a camera and microphone.
 Before your first online session, you'll receive an e-mail with an additional consent document specific to online counseling and a link to the online waiting room for your session.
 To prepare for your session, it's important to find a setting with minimal distractions and where you can be alone.
 This is especially important for children as they're more susceptible to distraction and may not otherwise be allowed to use technology alone.

 We understand that online sessions are not comfortable or feasible for everyone.
 Some may be uncomfortable with technology or feel it's too impersonal.
 It also may be too challenging for young clients to engage online.
 Whatever the concern may be, we're committed to doing all we can to make it work as we're convinced that online sessions during the pandemic is the best way to both keep our clients physically safe and continue to care for their counseling needs.

 If, for some reason, online sessions simply won't work, limited in-person appointments can be approved by your clinician.
 We'll just need to carefully screen you as recommended by the CDC before checking you into your appointment.

 How are online sessions billed?